rse/nunjucks-cli/README.md

 $ nunjucks -e @rse/nunjucks-addons [...]
 ```

-Alternatively, instead of globally installing it, you can also use it on-the-fly:
+Alternatively, instead of globally installing it, you can also use it on-the-fly with NPM's npx(1) utility:

 ```sh
 # plain functionality